Verbotene Liebe: Early storylines

-A new brother-sister love story between Henning von Anstetten (Patrik Fichte) and Marie von Beyenbach (Solveig Duda) began in 2001, though it is clear to audiences from the beginning that it is a scheme by Tanja, and Henning and Marie are not related.
 In 2006, Sarah Hofmann (Sina-Valeska Jung) and Leonard von Lahnstein (Lars Korten) are in love, but learn they have the same father, Johannes von Lahnstein (Thomas Gumpert).
 During Leonard's wedding to Jana Brandner (Vanessa Jung), Adrian Degenhardt (Klaus Zmorek) reveals that he, and not Johannes, is Leonard's father.
 A further twist on the sibling love story was introduced in 2009 with mentally ill Tristan von Lahnstein (Jens Hartwig), who is in love with his twin sister Helena (Renée Weibel) and plots to have her all to himself.